kylohen/spiritemgame/README.md

 Located in the Overworld and Cave Scenes, the Enemy Manager controls the spawning and locations.
 The function spawnEnemy() decides the enemy location in the overworld, and what kind of battle it is.

 #### Update UI assets
-Assets are located mostly in the Dictionarys provided above, by copying the location of the file into the appropriate field, everything else is done for you.
+Assets are located mostly in the Dictionaries  provided above, by copying the location of the file into the appropriate field, everything else is done for you.

 #### How to add text to dialogue and to the lore tab